-Now, I said earlier on that there are a total of 117 verses in this Song, counting the introduction, the title in 1:1.
-That probably is a later addition.
-So, the text itself is a total of 116 verses plus the title.
-It's very interesting that the center point of the book, which happens to begin in verse 16 of chapter 4, and conclude at the end of chapter 5 verse 1, a two-verse sequence in the middle, that the rest of the verses, the other 114 in the Song, are divided exactly in half, before and after those two verses.
-You say, "Well, so what?
-You put two in the middle, you've obviously got half on the other side."
-But there's more to it than that.
-Because verses 16 of chapter 4 and verse 1 of chapter 5 are the pivot in this song, around which everything else resolves, revolves.
-We'll take a little time, and look at some of the precise details on this, but what we've got is a series of steps leading up to 4:16 and 5:1, and then from 5:2 onto the end of the book in chapter 8, those steps unwind in the reverse order, and we've got a lot of very detailed vocabulary, a lot of similar ideas, a lot of similar expressions working up from that, so that looking at the structure of the book, 4:16 to 5:1 is the "hinge" on which the two halves of the book, the point where the rest of the book revolves.
+Now I said earlier on that there are a total of 117 verses in this psalm, counting the introduction, the title, 1-1.
+That probably is a later edition.
+So, the text itself is a total of 116 verses, plus the title.

+And it's very interesting that the center point of the book, which happens to begin in verse 16 of chapter 4 and conclude at the end of chapter 5, verse 1, a two-verse sequence there in the middle, that the rest of the verses, the other 114 in the psalm, are divided exactly in half, before and after those two verses in the middle.
+You say, well, so what?
+Put two in the middle, you've obviously got half on either side, but there's more to it than that.
+Because verses 16 of chapter 4 and 1 of chapter 5 are the pivot in this psalm, around which everything else resolves.

+We'll take a little time and look at some of the precise details on this, but what we've got is a series of steps leading up to 4:16 and 5:1, and then from 5:2 on to the end of the book in chapter 8, those steps unwind in the reverse order.
+And we've got a lot of very detailed vocabulary, a lot of similar ideas, a lot of similar expressions, working out from that, so that looking at the structure of the book, 4.16 to 5.1 is the hinge on which the two halves of the book revolve, or around which the point around which they revolve.
 Now, let's look at that in a little bit of detail.

 A couple of things to start with.
-First, the book breaks down into five fairly clear units, if you've got your Bibles handy, you might want to follow through on this one.
-The first unit starts at verse 2 of the first chapter, not counting the title in this, and it goes through chapter 2 verse 7.
-Second unit starts at chapter 2 verse 8, and runs through chapter 3 verse 5.
-Then the third unit starts at chapter 3 verse 6, and runs to chapter 5 verse 1, so that last pivot verse is the end of section 3.
-Section 4 begins at 5:2, and ends at verse 4 of chapter 8, and then section 5 begins at the fifth verse of chapter 8 and goes through to the end of the book, chapter 8 verse 14.
+First, the book breaks down into five fairly clear units.
+If you've got your Bibles handy, you might want to follow through on this one.

+The first unit starts at verse 2 of the first chapter, not counting the title in this, and it goes through chapter 2, verse 7.
+The second unit starts in chapter 2, verse 8, and runs through chapter 3, verse 5.
+Then the third unit starts in chapter 3, verse 6, and runs through to chapter 5, verse 1, so that the last pivot verse is the end of section 3.
+Section 4 begins at 5, verse 2, and ends at verse 4 of chapter 8, and then section 5 begins at the fifth verse of chapter 8, and goes through to the end of the book, chapter 8, verse 14.
+Now, that sounds pretty straightforward, but let's look at it again in a little more detail.
+In the first unit, chapter 1, verse 2, through verse 7 of chapter 2, I've called that unit anticipation, in which the lover and the beloved are looking forward to their union and to their fellowship and their time together.